-The Gigabit LAN ports are located on the IO Backplane on the motherboard.
+There are two ethernet LAN ports on the motherboard.
 Each Ethernet LAN port has two LEDs.
-The Yellow LED indicates activity.
-The Link LED may be green, amber or off to indicate the speed of the connection.
-See the tables on the right for more information.
+The Yellow LED on the right indicates connection and activity.
+The Link LED on the left side may be green, amber or off to indicate the speed of the connection.
+10G\LAN support is available on the X9QR7-TF/TF-JBOD only.
+See the tables at right for more information.